What Makes a Tree Protected and How to Find Out

 Preservation order search

-If you are looking for a preservation permit, you must contact the Secretary of State for the Environment.
-They will inform you whether the tree is protected and will provide the required information and guidelines.
+If you are looking for a preservation permit, you will need to contact Secretary of State, Department of the Environment.
+They will inform you whether the tree is protected and provide you with the required information and guidelines.

 FAQs: